gmailunsubscribecomparisons

 Gmail's "Manage Subscriptions" vs MailMop: Do You Still Need an Unsubscribe Tool?

-2 min read
+3 min read

 Where Gmail shines

-What MailMop adds (that you’ll feel immediately)
+What MailMop adds (and you'll feel it fast)

 • Backlog cleanup in minutes: